Getting Business Value from Microsoft AI: Clearing Up Copilot Confusion

 AGENTIC AI: COPILOT STUDIO FOR BUSINESS AUTOMATION

-Copilot Studio is a platform for building AI-driven assistants (or “agents”) that can automate workflows and make simple decisions.
+Copilot Studio is Microsoft’s low-code platform for building custom AI-driven assistants (or “agents”) that can automate workflows surface information and make simple decisions.
 It integrates with a variety of enterprise applications, including both Microsoft and third-party solutions.

-• Finance: Create an AI assistant that retrieves revenue data from Power BI on request.
+• Finance: Build an assistant that retrieves revenue data from Power BI on request.

-• Customer support: Develop AI chatbots that handle 70% of IT tickets before human escalation.
+• Customer support: Deploy AI chatbots that resolved a majority of IT tickets before requiring human escalation.

 • Needs governance.
-If you empower Copilot to make data-driven decisions, make sure those decisions align with business policies.
+If you empower Copilot to make recommendations and decisions, make sure they align with business policies.
 For more about the critical role data governance plays in the success of any AI-driven initiative, watch our on-demand webinar, Why Business Leaders Can’t Afford to Ignore Data Governance.

 • Sales: Automatically logs new leads from emails into CRM.

-• IT: Automatically resets passwords based on a request from Copilot Studio.
+• IT: Resets passwords automatically when triggered by request from Copilot Studio.

 • Finance: Sends automated invoice approval reminders to managers.